 - Physiological adaptation relates to how an organism’s metabolism works.
 For example, some soft-bodied sea animals excrete chemicals as a defence mechanism.

 Behavioural adaptation happens more quickly than structural or physiological adaptation.
 The more intelligent an animal is, the faster it can learn to make behavioural changes in order to survive.
 However, structural and physiological adaptations require genetic change, which can only occur through mutation or other gene changes over several generations.
+The article Marine organisms and adaptations provides additional information about these categories.

 The following are some examples of adaptations of organisms within habitats found in marine environments like the Bay of Plenty.